 (The Next Web)

-It’s one thing to have an awesome idea, but it’s a whole different story to think of something that actually provides a competitive advantage.
+It’s one thing to have an excellent idea.
+Still, it’s a whole different story to think of something that actually provides a competitive advantage.
 This is the main problem most founders face, yet they realize it too late and thus fail to create a successful business venture.

-4. As many as 38 million businesses in the US are home-based.
+4. 15 million businesses in the US are home-based.

-If you’re interested in starting a company from the comfort of your home, you will be glad to know that many companies start that way, according to these entrepreneur statistics from 2017.
-Working from home is not a bad idea, especially when you consider that these 38 million businesses generate a total $427 billion annually.
+If you’re interested in starting a company from the comfort of your home, you will be glad to know that many companies start that way.
+According to entrepreneur statistics, working from home is not a bad idea, especially when you consider that it costs less than $5,000 to start.

-As for the age difference, 41% are millennials, 44% are Generation X, 12% are boomers, and just 2% belong to the oldest among them — the silent generation.
+As for the age difference, 41% are Baby Boomers, 46% belong to Generation X, 13% are Millennials, and just 1% belong to the youngest among them — Gen Z.

 What’s more, a third of them get started for less than $5,000.
-So, if you want, you can start a business for as little as a few thousand dollars.
+In other words, there’s no need for personal loans and emergency fundings.
+If you want, you can start a business for as little as a few thousand dollars.